 - tending to others’ needs

-This can be justified for practical, health or other reasons but it can come at a cost to ourselves in terms of our physical, emotional and mental health.
+This can be justified for practical, health or other reasons but it can come at a cost to our physical, emotional and mental health.

 Looking after people is a wonderful thing, but does not need to come at a cost to one’s own health.
 It is our duty to look after ourselves first before helping others, this includes our own families.
 If we spend our lives neglecting ourselves and putting others first we may be jeopardising our own health.